Summer 2021 Internship Projects

 Cryptography is the science of secure communication; how can Alice send a private message to Bob and at the same time prevent an adversary, Oscar, from knowing the content of the message?

 In the past, cryptography was mainly used for military applications.
-Julius Caesar used a simple shift cipher to communicate with his generals in the battlefield.
+Julius Caesar used a simple shift cipher to communicate with his generals on the battlefield.
 Nowadays, cryptography provides most of the methods for secure online communications that require privacy and security such as emails, bank transactions, voting systems, and Bitcoins.
-In this project, students will first learn about several classical cryptosystems, including the Substitution, the Permutation, the Rail-fence, and the RSA ciphers, then they will design new cryptosystems, implement them using Python, investigate their strengths and weakness, and present findings.
-Dates: June 12-July3 |
+In this project, students will first learn about several classical cryptosystems, including the Substitution, the Permutation, the Rail-fence, and the RSA ciphers, then they will design new cryptosystems, implement them using Python, investigate their strengths and weakness, and present findings. |

 New Spread or Increased Testing?
 Analysis of Coronavirus Data Using C++